swaroopch/byte-of-python/modules.md

 ## The `dir` function {#dir-function}

-Built-in `dir()` function returns list of names defined by an object.
+The built-in `dir()` function returns the list of names defined by an object.
 If the object is a module, this list includes functions, classes and variables, defined inside that module.

 This function can accept arguments.
-If the argument is the name of the module, function returns list of names from that specified module.
+If the argument is the name of a module, the function returns the list of names from that specified module.
-If there is no argument, function returns list of names from the current module.
+If there is no argument, it returns the list of names from the current module.

 Example: